 Play

-Play! is a research project and public engagement programme which aims to inject fun into the museum and local community by exploring the games, toys and musical instruments in the collection.
+Play! was a research project and public engagement programme which aims to inject fun into the museum and local community by exploring the games, toys and musical instruments in the collection.
 Over the course of the project, the Play!
-Team has been delving into the museum’s collection to conduct in-depth collaborative research with originating community members, resulting in enhanced object documentation and a future book on the history of play.
-Working cross-departmentally, this object research is being carried out in tandem with a playful public engagement programme that enables museum visitors and local communities to get hands on with history and play both inside and outside the museum space.
+Team delved into the museum’s collection conducting in-depth collaborative research with originating community members resulting in enhanced object documentation.
+Working cross-departmentally, this object research was carried out in tandem with a playful public engagement programme that enables museum visitors and local communities to get hands on with history and play both inside and outside the museum space.

 Through the "Play!" theme we are exploring and testing how the museum can be decolonised through family and community activities that centre around playfulness and fun.
-Through our co-productive, equitable work with international researchers, Community Connectors and local community organisations, the Play! project is platforming stories of play from across the world.
-In the exchange of these stories, we are deepening the knowledge held by the museum databases, ensuring the collections share a wider set of perspectives.
+Through our co-productive, equitable work with international researchers, Community Connectors and local community organisations, the Play! project platformed stories of play from across the world.
+The exchange of these stories deepened the knowledge held by the museum databases, ensuring the collections share a wider set of perspectives.

-The collections and public engagement team have collaborated to bring this object research to life in the form of social media campaigns, trails and activities that enable museum visitors and the local gaming community to get hands on with history and encourage play both inside and outside the museum space.
-You can follow #PlayPitt on social media for upcoming events and monthly puzzles and crafts highlighting objects from the project!
+The collections and public engagement team collaborated to bring this object research to life in the form of social media campaigns, trails and activities to enable museum visitors and the local gaming community to get hands on with history and encourage play both inside and outside the museum space.

 Examples of Play! activities

-So far the Play!
-Team have organised the “squeaktacular” half terms, a collaboration event at local board game cafe and a late night play event with giant games, a scavenger hunt, and pass the parcel!
+The Play!
+Team organised a range of activities from the “squeaktacular” half terms, a collaboration event at local board game cafe, and a late night play event with giant games, a scavenger hunt, and pass the parcel!

 Watch the video below showing an egg-cellent crafting activity in collaboration with members from the Oxford Polish Association inspired by some of the decorated eggs on display in a case on the first floor.
 Scroll through our image gallery below to view a selection of Play! event photos and look out for some of the many mice decorated by visitors, in an activity inspired by the Museum's longstanding playful mouse-spotting trail.